 Take samples from the upper and particularly the lower respiratory tract.
 Diagnostic experience with the first disease cases showed that virus detection is most successful with material from the lower respiratory tract.

-When the sample is taken, the NIPH recommends that two sets of respiratory specimens (one for local testing and one to be sent to NIPH), from upper respiratory airways (nasopharyngeal secretions AND throat secretions i virus transport medium, can be pooled in same tube) and lower respiratory airways (bronchial wash).
-Faeces are also a relevant sample for direct virus detection, but testing of respiratory samples should take priority.
+When the sample is taken, the NIPH recommends that two sets of respiratory specimens (one for local testing and one to be sent to NIPH), from upper respiratory airways (nasopharyngeal secretions AND throat secretions in virus transport medium, can be pooled in same tube) and lower respiratory airways (bronchial wash).
+Faeces/urine are also a relevant sample for direct virus detection, but testing of respiratory samples and serum should take priority.

 All three samples should be taken sequentially during the course of the disease if there is strong clinical suspicion.

 Follow the hospital's infectious disease control procedures when taking samples.
 Consult the hospital's infectious disease control physician or Duty Medical Officer at the NIPH for isolation measures / infectious disease control measures and sampling.
 One set of samples should be analysed locally for common respiratory agents while the other should be sent to the Department of Virology at the NIPH for specific PCR analysis for MERS-CoV.

 With contact tracing around confirmed cases of MERS in Norway, asymptomatic close contacts will also be tested.
 Samples will be taken from upper respiratory airways for close contacts to detect the virus.

 Positive tests for other infections do not rule out infection with MERS-CoV, as co-infection (especially influenza, streptococci, Haemophilus influenzae type B, legionella) have been seen before.
 Make arrangements in advance with the local microbiology laboratory and Department of Virology at the NIPH before shipment.